asterics/AsTeRICS/Documentation/docs/get-started/Overview.md

 ### AsTeRICS Grid

 The AsTeRICS Grid is a web-based user interface which can be used for Augmentative and Alternative Communication (AAC).
+It is available on [https://grid.asterics.eu](https://grid.asterics.eu).

 Grids can be defined in a flexible layout of cells acting as buttons.
 The cells show text and images/symbols and if one of them is selected a defined phrase can be spoken (text-to-speech).
 A grid can also be connected to a model and be used to trigger actions like switching lights on/off.

 ![Grid with symbols for Alternative and Augmentative Communication](/assets/img/AsTeRICS-Ergo_Grid_en-1-768x592.jpg)

+For more information about how to use the AsTeRICS Grid, please read the [user manual](/manuals/asterics-grid/).

 ### AT Solution